blx/gnomenclature/README.md

 # Gnomenclature

-A tool to practice inorganic chemical nomenclature.
+A tiny web app to help you practice inorganic chemical nomenclature.
 Try it at http://gnomenclature.bencook.ca.

-Written by Ben Cook <b@bencook.ca>
+Written by Ben Cook <b@bencook.ca>.

+*Note: This was written for a Canadian Grade 12 chemistry course and I haven't really studied chem since, so it's not guaranteed to be either correct or challenging.*

 ## Installation

-This is a tiny [Node.js](https://nodejs.org) app packaged for NPM.
+This is a tiny [Node.js](https://nodejs.org) app packaged for an easy NPM install.

 If you don't have Node installed, go do that and come back.
 It's ok, I'll be here.
 [Sass](http://sass-lang.com) will be needed as well if you want to edit the CSS,